GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 NEW YORK, Sept 15 Brent crude fell below $97 per barrel on

-Monday to its lowest in more than two years as lackluster Chinese economic data
+Monday to its lowest in more than two years as lackluster economic data from

-lowered prospects for demand at a time of abundant supply, while expectations
+China damped prospects for oil demand at a time of abundant supply, while

-that the Federal Reserve will provide new details this week about its plans to
+expectations the Federal Reserve will provide new details this week about its

 Chinese factory output grew at the weakest pace in nearly six years in

-August as growth in other key sectors also cooled, raising fears that the
+August as growth in other key sectors also cooled, raising fears the world's

 The Brent contract for October delivery, which expires later on